What Do You Wear for Graduation Photos?

 Your gown should be neatly pressed before the graduation photos, and inspected closely for any visible stains, defects, or loose threads.

 Make sure your mortarboard hat faces the right way and covers at least two thirds of the top of your head.
 Use bobby pins if you’re having trouble with the fit.
 The tassel should hang over the left side of the cap before commencement, and to the right side after.
+Feel free to spice up your look with uniquely colors tassels, such as kente colors tassels.

 While you can take some without it, make sure you wear your cap for most of your graduation photos.